Benin: Post-colonial

-After 1960, there were coups and regime changes, with the figures of Hubert Maga, Sourou Apithy, Justin Ahomadégbé, and Émile Derlin Zinsou dominating; the first 3 each represented a different area and ethnicity of the country.
-These 3 agreed to form a Presidential Council after violence marred the 1970 elections.
+After 1960, there were coups and regime changes, with the figures of Hubert Maga, Sourou Migan Apithy, Justin Ahomadégbé, and Émile Derlin Zinsou dominating; the first three each represented a different area and ethnicity of the country.
+These three agreed to form a Presidential Council after violence marred the 1970 elections.

 On 7 May 1972, Maga ceded power to Ahomadégbé.
 On 26 October 1972, Lt.
 Col. Mathieu Kérékou overthrew the ruling triumvirate, becoming president and stating that the country would not "burden itself by copying foreign ideology, and wants neither Capitalism, Communism, nor Socialism".
 On 30 November 1974, he announced that the country was officially Marxist, under control of the Military Council of the Revolution (CMR), which nationalized the petroleum industry and banks.
 On 30 November 1975, he renamed the country the People's Republic of Benin.
 The regime of the People's Republic of Benin underwent changes over the course of its existence: a nationalist period (1972–1974); a socialist phase (1974–1982); and a phase involving an opening to Western countries and economic liberalism (1982–1990).

-In 1974, under the influence of young revolutionaries - the "Ligueurs" - the government embarked on a socialist program: nationalization of strategic sectors of the economy, reform of the education system, establishment of agricultural cooperatives and new local government structures, and a campaign to eradicate "feudal forces" including tribalism.
+In 1974, the government embarked on a program to nationalize strategic sectors of the economy, reform the education system, establish agricultural cooperatives and new local government structures, and a campaign to eradicate "feudal forces" including tribalism.
 The regime banned opposition activities.
 Mathieu Kérékou was elected president by the National Revolutionary Assembly in 1980, re-elected in 1984.
 Establishing relations with China, North Korea, and Libya, he put "nearly all" businesses and economic activities under state control, causing foreign investment in Benin to dry up.
 Kérékou attempted to reorganize education, pushing his own aphorisms such as "Poverty is not a fatality".
 The regime financed itself by contracting to take nuclear waste, first from the Soviet Union and later from France.